xramirez/build-a-bot/README.md

 We are going to build a similar functionality using NodeJS to take in user input, analyze it and give a response.
 Be creative with this.
 Your bot should ask follow up questions based on the user's previous response.

+Fork and clone this repo to get started.

 Helpful Resources
 [Taking input with NodeJS](https://www.codecademy.com/articles/getting-user-input-in-node-js)